dsc-courses/dsc80-2023-fa/syllabus.md

 Most of the labs and projects are autograded, but some questions are manually graded.
-If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within **one week** of the grades being released.
-If you do not submit a regrade request within one week, your original grade will be final.
+If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within **three days** of the grades being released.
+If you do not submit a regrade request within three days, your original grade will be final.

 **Regrade Requests for Manually Graded Problems**